-How to deep clean your bedroom like a pro
+How to deep clean your bedroom like a professional

 1. Start a load of laundry

 - Strip the bed of sheets, pillowcases, comforter and mattress cover.
-Get your laundry started so it can be working while you’re doing the rest of the bedroom cleaning.
+Get your laundry started so the cycle can run while you’re working on the rest of the bedroom.
 Wash the linens and mattress pad like usual and then wash your comforter and pillows.

 - Down and down-alternative blankets can usually be machine washed in cool water and dried in the dryer.
 Just remember to set the temperature to low and add a clean tennis ball to the dryer to plump up the down while it tumbles.
 Stop the cycle every 20-30 minutes to break up any clumps with your hands and let it run until you’re sure it’s completely dry.